abadid/cmsc424-spring2018/project4/README.md

 There are two primary ways to determine the functional dependencies that exist for a database schema.
 One option is ask a domain expert (someone who knows the real-world domain that is being modeled by the database schema) to list them all.
 Unfortunately, many domain experts charge huge sums of money for their time, and other domain experts are lazy.
 A viable alternative is to sample existing data and try to algorithmically detect functional dependencies.
 (Even if you choose this approach, it is still a good idea to verify the output of the algorithm with a domain expert).
 We will get some experience with this alternative approach in this assignment.

-As an additional complication, many real world datasets are collected though a human manually typing the data.
-Such datasets are prone some amount of dirtiness in the data.
+As an additional complication, many real world datasets are collected through a human manually typing the data.
+Such datasets are prone to some amount of dirtiness in the data.
 For example, even though name is usually dependent on social security number or some other ID value, in some cases a name is mistyped, and will appear in a dataset alongside other instances of the ID-name pair with the name typed correctly.
 Take, for example, the following dataset, containing the list of MLB players who hit a home run each day:

 | Date | PlayerID | PlayerName | Distance (feet)
 |:---:|:---:|:---:|:---:|